mctools/mcpl/format_statsum.md

 void mcpl_hdr_scale_stat_sums( mcpl_outfile_t, double scale );
 ```

-The `mcpl_hdr_stat_sum` function is used to extract `stat:sum:` values from an existing file, by a particular key (returning -2 in case the key is not present in the file)
+The `mcpl_hdr_stat_sum` function is used to extract `stat:sum:` values from an existing file, by a particular key (returning -2 in case the key is not present in the file).

 The `mcpl_hdr_add_stat_sum` function is used to add values into files.
 Of course, this could also be done with the `mcpl_hdr_add_comment` function, but this is not recommended.
-In particular the `mcpl_hdr_add_stat_sum` function can also be called *after* the first particle has been written to disk, as long as it was also called *before* the first particle was written, to reserve the space (for this initial reservation one can ideally use a value of -1).
+In particular because the `mcpl_hdr_add_stat_sum` function can also be called *after* the first particle has been written to disk, as long as it was also called *before* the first particle was written, to reserve the space (for this initial reservation one can ideally use a value of -1).

-If the value of the statistics is not known initially, it is possible to set value=-1 to simply reserve space in the header.
-In that case, one MUST invoke the function again to set the final value before the file is closed.
-Keys must be at most 64 chars long and not contain colons (:).
-In case custom code is used to truncate particle lists, this function should also be used to modify the statistics of such files.
+If the value of the statistics is not known initially (e.g. if Monte Carlo simulation is configured to keep running until a certain criteria has been met), it is possible to set the *stat:sum* value to -1 to simply reserve space in the MCPL file header.
+In that case, one should invoke the function again to set the final value before the file is closed.

-Finally, the function `mcpl_hdr_scale_stat_sums` is intended by usage for people who might be implementing custom editing, filtering or splitting of files via the C API (normally in conjunction with the `mcpl_transfer_metadata` function).
+Finally, the function `mcpl_hdr_scale_stat_sums` is intended for usage by people who might be implementing custom editing, filtering or splitting of files via the C API (normally in conjunction with the `mcpl_transfer_metadata` function).
 If simply filtering based upon particle properties (i.e. picking only certain particle types or energies), this is typically not needed.
 But if somehow splitting a file or otherwise selecting particles based on their position in the file (e.g. if producing a file containing the first N particles of another file), the *stat:sum* values in the new file should probably be reduced somehow, and this can be done with the `mcpl_hdr_scale_stat_sums` function.
 If in doubt, invoking `mcpl_hdr_scale_stat_sums` with a value of -1 ensures that the output file will at least not contain any misleading numbers.

 ### Command-line API